wp-plugins/nextgen-facebook/readme.txt

 Once activated, you don't have to configure any settings for NextGEN Facebook to automatically start adding the Open Graph meta tags to your pages.

-Some plugin options are available under Settings->NextGEN Facebook to select a default image, include Facebook buttons at the end of Posts and Pages, change the default thumbnail image sizes, etc.
+Some plugin options are available under Settings -&gt; NextGEN Facebook to select a default image, include Facebook buttons at the end of Posts and Pages, change the default thumbnail image sizes, etc.

 == Screenshots ==

-1. WordPress v3.4.1 and NextGEN Facebook - The Settings Page
+1. WordPress v3.4.1 and NextGEN Facebook v1.4.1 - The Settings Page

 == Frequently Asked Questions ==